Paco Camarasa

-Francisco 'Paco' José Camarasa Castellar (born 27 September 1967) is a Spanish former footballer who played mainly as a central defender.
+Francisco 'Paco' José Camarasa Castellar (born 27 September 1967) is a Spanish former professional footballer who played mainly as a central defender.

 Club career

 Camarasa was born in Rafelbunyol, Valencian Community.
 For 13 professional seasons he played solely with local club Valencia CF, making his first-team debut during 1987–88 (one game, as the Che had just returned from the Segunda División).
 Eventually, he became an undisputed starter, making 333 competitive appearances.

 Towards the end of his career, injuries and loss of form limited Camarasa to just 11 La Liga matches over four campaigns.
 He played a minor part in Valencia's 1999 conquest of the Copa del Rey, retiring in June of the following year at nearly 33 years of age.

 Subsequently, Camarasa remained working at the Mestalla Stadium as a match delegate.
-In March 2020, he was one of five persons connected to the organisation that tested positive for COVID-19 virus during the coronavirus pandemic in Spain.
+In March 2020, he was one of five persons connected to the organisation that tested positive for COVID-19 during the coronavirus pandemic in Spain.